 Who We Are

-“I feel unbelievably lucky to sit in circles with people from all walks of life—a teen parent, a person returning to society after incarceration, a caseworker, a teacher, a parent of someone struggling with addiction, a first-generation college student, someone who has just lost a loved one, another who has a life-changing illness—and watch them start out curious, learn how their brains and nervous systems work, and then experience how meditation and mindfulness can help them lead healthy, joyful lives.
-I wish everyone could witness those moments!”
+"I feel unbelievably lucky to sit in circles with people from all walks of life - a teen parent, a person returning to society after incarceration, a case worker, a teacher, a parent of someone struggling with addiction, a first generation college student, someone who has just lost a loved one, another who has a life-changing illness - and watch them start out curious, learn new information about how their brains and nervous systems work, and then get to experience how meditation and mindfulness can help them lead healthy, joyful lives.
+I wish everyone could witness those moments!"

 - Erika Long, Co-Founder